Meet Your Breast Friends

 -

 Kiya Clary is a San Francisco native devoted to advancing maternal health in her community.
-She is a certified full-spectrum doula and has spent her life supporting friends and family through birthwork, helping them navigate reproductive health options and empowering them to make informed choices.
+A certified full-spectrum doula, she has spent her life supporting friends and family through birthwork, helping them navigate reproductive health options and empowering them to make informed choices.
 She currently serves as a Research Assistant for the California Abundant Birth Project Evaluation Study, building on her previous experience working on UCSF studies such as SOLARS and CERISH.
 These roles underscore her passion for community-centered research and firsthand engagement with those most affected by policy and healthcare decisions.
 In her free time, Kiya enjoys traveling, reading, and spending quality time with her family.